OpenTechSchool/datascience/README.md

 instances of [literate programming](https://en.wikipedia.org/wiki/Literate_programming) can be easily converted into either Markdown or HTML.

-<div style="background-color:yellow">*(Note from Gershom: I'm still working out
-the optimal way to do this.
-It's probably best to create new post with Hugo, convert .ipynb/.rmd to .md, transfer the YAML/TOML header, then replace original post.)*</div>
+*(Note from Gershom: I'm still working out the optimal way to do this.
+It's probably best to create new post with Hugo, convert .ipynb/.rmd to .md, transfer the YAML/TOML header, then replace original post.)*